 - Obey all signs and signals.
 Walk your bike across the street in a designated crossing area.

 - Wear a properly fitted, safety-approved bike helmet.
 Learn how to properly fit your helmet.

 - Ensure your bike is in good repair and is the correct size for the rider.

 - Have a horn or bell on your bicycle to warn others you are going to pass them.

-- Turn left - extend your arm straight out
+- Turn left - extend your left arm straight out

 - Turn right - extend your left arm out and bend your arm up at the elbow

 - Stop - extend your left arm out and bend your arm down at the elbow